+Transnationalism is an increasingly visible concern in studies of education and immigration (see, e.g., Suárez-Orozco, Darbes, Dias & Sutin, 2011; Warriner, 2008), particularly with respect to children and youth who do not merely settle in a “receiving” country, but whose lives involve vaivén, or coming and going across national boundaries (Duany, 2000; Vertovec, 2009).
+Sánchez and Machado-Casas (2009) contend that transnationalism, defined broadly as people’s maintenance of “ ‘multiple relations’ – familial, economic, social, organizational, religious, etc. – across two or more societies” spanning national boundaries (p.
+5, citing Glick Schiller, Basch & Blanc-Szanton, 1992), is a primary difference between so-called “new” immigration and older waves.
+Thus, educational research must account for the complexity of students’ and families’ transnational lives in a globalizing era, including differences in social class, immigration generation, level of transnational engagement, legal status, and so on (Sánchez & Machado-Casas, 2009, pp. 6-7), introducing a dynamic that is “too often … left out of discussions and research on immigrant students and … schooling” (p.
+9).
+Villenas (2009) argues for a historicizing view of transnational lives that attends carefully to specific circumstances of migration and mobility and the various forms of transnational solidarity that may emerge as a result.

-Transnationalism has come to occupy a central place in studies of education and immigration (see, e.g., Suárez-Orozco, Darbes, Dias & Sutin, 2011; Warriner, 2008), particularly with respect to children and youth who do not merely settle in a “receiving” country, but whose lives are characterized by vaivén, or coming and going across national boundaries (Duany, 2000; Vertovec, 2009).
-Recently, a number of educational researchers have begun to give special attention to the significance of transnational connections to the lives and educational trajectories of students in the U.S. and Mexico.
-In comparing research findings from Nuevo León/Zacatecas, Mex. and Georgia, U.S., Hamann and Zúñiga (2011) conclude that schools in both countries are often ill-prepared to equip children for “persistently transnational” lives (p.
-148), resulting in exclusion, marginalization, and challenges to students’ identities (see also González, Griego-Jones, Martínez-Briceño & Zavala, 2012).
+in the interest of providing a fine-grained, sociohistorically-attuned perspective, A number of educational researchers have recently begun to pay special attention to the significance of transnational connections in the lives and educational trajectories of students in the U.S. and Mexico.
+In comparing research findings from Nuevo León/Zacatecas, Mexico and Georgia, U.S., Hamann and Zúñiga (2011) conclude that schools in both countries are often ill-prepared to equip children for “persistently transnational” lives (p.
+148), resulting in exclusion, marginalization, and challenges to students’ identities.
+Similarly, González, Griego-Jones, Martínez-Briseño, and Zavala (2012) assert that, even where rhetorics of inclusion are present, schools in the U.S. and Mexico seldom acknowledge the structural inequalities that shape the educational experiences of transnational (Mexican-origin) students, exacerbating the challenges these students face.